-Student Achievement ☐ Teacher/Administrator Quality School Climate Other Priority FIVE VEAD DEDECORMANCE COAL.
-Most the appual most osurable objective (AMO) of OEV tested for all students and
+Student Achievement ☐Teacher/Administrator Quality School Climate Other Priority

 FIVE YEAR PERFORMANCE GOAL: Meet the annual measurable objective (AMO) of 95% tested for all students and student subgroups tested on SC READY.

 ANNUAL OBJECTIVE: Meet the annual measurable objective (AMO) of 95% tested for all students and student subgroups tested on SC READY.